Jellyfish bloom: Ecological impacts

-Food web effects
+Food web impact

 A boom in jellyfish populations can have significant effects on food web structure across trophic levels.
 Some species of carnivorous jellyfish actively consume ichthyoplankton, fish eggs and larvae.
-The ability of jellyfish to consume ichthyoplankton is influenced by a number of characteristics including: tentacle morphology, type of cnidarian nematocyst, rates of encounters, size of predator, swimming-while-feeding behavior, and prey physical characteristics.
+The ability of jellyfish to consume ichthyoplankton is influenced by a number of characteristics including tentacle morphology, type of cnidarian nematocyst, rates of encounters, size of predator, swimming-while-feeding behavior, and prey physical characteristics.
 Fish eggs and small larvae make ideal prey for carnivorous jellyfish and other predators, as they have low escape ability and are larger in size compared to other zooplankton.
 Removal of competitive top-predator fish due to overfishing has resulted in reduced competition for jellyfish food resources.
 During a jellyfish bloom, ichthyoplankton, crustacean zooplankton (e.g. copepods and krill), and smaller medusae can be more heavily consumed.
 Some studies have shown jellyfish can outcompete other predators in a bloom.
 For example, in the 1999 Chrysaora melanaster bloom in the Bering Sea, Brodeur et al. found that the bloom had consumed roughly 32% of the total zooplankton stock, which was nearly 5% of the annual secondary production of the region.
 In non-bloom conditions, zooplankton consumption by jellyfish was <1% of the annual zooplankton stock.

 Importantly, jellyfish blooms do not always directly result in depletion of zooplankton and other competing mid-trophic species.
 Jellyfish blooms can have a more complicated role in food web dynamics and overall estuary health.
 In the case of Chesapeake Bay, sea nettles (Chrysaora quinquecirrha) served as a dominant top-down control within the estuarine ecosystem and were tightly coupled with oyster populations.
 Seasonal blooms of sea nettles were partially dependent on oyster populations as oysters provided the most extensive hard substrate in Chesapeake Bay, which was critical for the polyp stage of sea nettle development.
 As sea nettle population decreased the top-down control on ctenophores (Mnemiopsis leidyi) was essentially removed, allowing ctenophores to increase resulting increased ctenophore predation on oyster larvae and icthyoplankton.
 This ultimately exacerbated the decline of both sea nettle and oyster populations.

 Increase in jellyfish predation on zooplankton during blooms can also alter trophic pathways.
 Consumption by small and large gelatinous zooplankton interrupts energy transfer of zooplankton production to upper trophic levels.
 Since jellyfish have few predators (large pelagic fish and sea turtles), jellyfish production does not transfer efficiently to higher trophic levels and can become a "trophic dead-end".